sat-utils/sat-search/README.md

 ```
    sat-search load scenes.json --download ALL
 ```

+## Tutorial
+This [Jupyter notebook tutorial](tutorial-1.ipynb) covers all the main features of the library.

 ## About
 sat-search was created by [Development Seed](<http://developmentseed.org>) and is part of a collection of tools called [sat-utils](https://github.com/sat-utils).